pawelos231/Minimalistic_Backend_Framework/README.md

 );
 ```

-server can also serve static files via controllers with special attributes
+server can also serve static files (the default value for path is public)

 ## About game